denis-marchenkov/architecture-patterns-memo/Hexagonal/README.md

 <br/>

 Adapters don't reference each other and don't know about each other.
-However, we need a <b>Composition root</p> where dependency injection happens and that root will reference all adapters.
+However, we need a **Composition root** where dependency injection happens and that root will reference all adapters.

 <br/>